 S&E occupations are defined by 77 standard occupational codes that encompass mathematical, computer, life, physical, and social scientists; engineers; and post-secondary teachers in any of these S&E fields.
 People with job titles such as manager are excluded.
 Because of this difference and the sample-based nature of the data, estimates for sparsely populated states and the District of Columbia may be imprecise.

-Note: The District of Columbia has been omitted from the chart.
-The District of Columbia is an outlier with 21.59 percent in S&E occupations, but this is partly due to a high percentage of people working in or with the federal government.
+NOTE: The District of Columbia has been omitted from the chart.
+The District of Columbia is an outlier with 10.2 percent in S&E occupations, but this is partly due to a high percentage of people working in or with the federal government.

 See the Data Sources and Updates Calendar for a detailed list of the data resources used for indicator measures on Virginia Performs.